Transfer Glossary

 Transfer Credit – Credits earned at one institution that are accepted toward a degree at another institution.

-UNC System – The UNC System (University of North Carolina System) is North Carolina's public university system, comprising 16 universities and the NC School of Science and Mathematics
+UNC System – The UNC System (University of North Carolina System) is North Carolina's public university system, comprising 16 universities and the NC School of Science and Mathematics.

 UNC System Transfer Guides – The UNC System's Transfer Guides are major-specific roadmaps for NC Community College (NCCCS) students, outlining specific community college courses that align with UNC institution majors, ensuring a smoother path to associate degree completion, university admission, and a bachelor's degree.
 These transfer guides are available via CFNC and university websites.